 We learned about the Apricot Lady from Robert Hess’ The Cocktail Spirit channel over at the Small Screen Network.
-Hess is equal parts mixologist, historian, and professor, and it’s in the video for this drink that we learned the technique for dry-shaking an egg-white drink.
+Hess is equal parts mixologist, historian, and professor, and it’s in the video for this drink that we learned the technique for dry-shaking an egg-white (or aquafaba) drink.

 A dry shake is a shake done without ice.
 Shaking without ice allows the egg white to capture bubbles of air and gain volume, much like what beating does for the eggs in a merengue.
 After shaking, add ice to the shaker and shake again until chilled.